AudioKit/AudioKit/README.md

 http://www.media.mit.edu/~adamb/

-We use Objective-Csound at our company, Hear For Yourself, to build sonically rich programs for a variety of different applications.
+We use Objective-C Sound at our company, Hear For Yourself, to build sonically rich programs for a variety of different applications.